Updated:

 Symptoms of depression, anxiety, and other mental health disorders can be exacerbated by loneliness.
 And conversely, lonely individuals are more likely to develop mental health problems.
 This is why it's so important for teachers, mental health leads, and head teachers to be aware of the signs of loneliness in young people and to provide support when necessary.

-Here are some of the ways that loneliness can impact mental health:
+Here are some of the ways that loneliness can impact young people and contribute to mental health problems:

-7. Loneliness increases the risk of suicide.
-Feeling isolated and alone can make life seem not worth living anymore; according to one study, 40% of suicides were preceded by feelings of loneliness.
+Feeling isolated and alone can make life seem not worth living anymore; according to one study, 40% of suicides were preceded by feelings of loneliness

 Loneliness is something that everyone experiences at one time or another but for young people, who are still developing social skills and dealing with the challenges of adolescence, it can be especially tough to handle.